Sangha Nights in May, June and July – the Heart of Buddhism

 We may understand the Dharma intellectually – impermanence, compassion, emptiness – but unless those truths are felt deeply in the heart, unless they begin to reshape our emotional responses, they don’t really transform us.

-Continuing our theme of “The Buddha,” over the next few months we will explore the Buddha’s teachings – and his embodiment – of the Brahma Viharas: loving-kindness, compassion, empathetic joy, and equanimity.
+Continuing our theme of “The Buddha,” over the next few months we will explore the Buddha’s teaching – and his embodiment – of the Brahma Viharas: loving-kindness, compassion, empathetic joy, and equanimity.

 Far from being sentimental or irrational, these are courageous and powerful practices.
 They challenge our fixed views and habitual reactions, even as they protect and strengthen the open heart.

-Other topics include Tonglen, Bodhichitta, Forgiveness, and Gratitude practices, as well as Care for the World and other ways of engaging the heart such as Art and Creativity.
+Other topics include Tonglen, Bodhichitta, Forgiveness, and Gratitude practices, as well as Care for the World and other ways of engaging the heart such as Art, Music and Chanting, and all kinds of Creativity.

 May 13: Visiting Teacher – Dhammarati